 Directions:

-- Tip: Do not mix in another bowl add your oats and peanut butter into your warm pot.
+Do not mix in another bowl.
+Add your oats and peanut butter into your warm pot.

-Step three: Lay out parchment paper on the counter and spoon out the dough into cookie shapes.
-Allow sitting for 15-30 minutes.
+Step Three: Lay out parchment paper on the counter and spoon out the dough into cookie shapes.

 Tips and FAQs: